openjck/vim-yadm-files/README.md

 - `.gitconfig##t.esh`
 - `.gitconfig##template.esh`

-Note that neither Vim nor Neovim supports the `esh` filetype out of the box.
+Note that neither Vim nor Neovim support the `esh` filetype out of the box.
 I also cannot find any plugins which provide syntax highlighting or other features for files with the `esh` filetype.
 However, if such a plugin is published in the future, it will be compatible with this plugin.